1,300 km · 3 Landing Points · 3 Countries · Ready for Service: 2017

 The MCT Cable became ready for service in 2017.
 The status of the cable is unknown.

 This regional submarine cable connects Cambodia, Malaysia, and Thailand, facilitating communication between these Southeast Asian nations.
 The corridor serves to enhance connectivity within the region, supporting both economic and social development.
 Cambodia, as a key player in the region, has been working on improving its infrastructure to support growing demand for internet services.
+With a population of over 16 million people, Cambodia is increasingly integrating into global trade networks and seeking to boost its digital economy.
+The MCT Cable will help meet this need by providing a reliable and efficient communication link.
 Malaysia, with its advanced telecommunications network, aims to maintain its position as a regional hub.
 The MCT Cable is part of the broader effort to strengthen communication links between these countries, which are strategically located along major trade routes.
+The country has been investing in digital infrastructure to support its economic growth and attract foreign investment.
+The MCT Cable will contribute to this by enhancing the reliability of data transmission across the region.

 | Status | ✓ Normal |